Whiplash Injury After a Car Accident in Alabama

 Frequently Asked Questions

-How long does whiplash take to heal?
+How long does whiplash last after a car accident?

-What is my whiplash case worth?
+What is my whiplash claim worth in Alabama?

 Speak directly with your attorney.